Group & Platform Leaders

-Mehta received his Ph.D. in optics at the National University of Singapore.
-His Ph.D. research led to elegant mathematical models and new experimental approaches for label-free imaging of cellular morphology.
-He then joined the Marine Biological Laboratory in Woods Hole as a Human Frontier Science Program Fellow, where he developed novel imaging and computational methods for characterizing molecular order below the diffraction limit.
-His research revealed the dynamic flow and orientation of molecular assemblies in live cells.
-At CZ Biohub, Mehta and his team are developing integrated imaging and computational technologies to measure physical properties of biological systems with increasing precision, resolution, and throughput.
-These computational microscopy technologies exploit diverse light-matter interactions and algorithms.
-In collaboration with CZ Biohub’s projects, platforms, and partners, these technologies enable data-driven discovery of biological mechanisms and therapeutic opportunities.
+Mehta developed signal processing algorithms for radars, before earning a Ph.D. in optics at the National University of Singapore from Colin Sheppard’s lab.
+His Ph.D. research led to elegant mathematical models and new label-free imaging technologies.
+He then worked at the intersection of technology development and quantitative biology at the Marine Biological Laboratory in Woods Hole as a Human Frontier Science Program (HFSP) Fellow.
+His postdoctoral research led to novel computational imaging methods to measure the molecular order of the cytoskeleton beyond the resolution limit.
+At CZ Biohub, Mehta and his team integrate optics, inverse algorithms, and machine learning to build computational microscopy platforms that measure the biological architecture and activity with increasing accuracy, precision, and throughput.
+These technologies are developed and deployed to discover biological mechanisms and therapeutic opportunities in close collaboration with CZ Biohub’s projects, platforms, and partners.

 NORMA NEFF, PH.D.

 Neff obtained her Ph.D. at the University of California, Berkeley, where she focused on the mechanism of termination of transcription by bacterial RNA polymerase.
 As a Damon Runyon Postdoctoral Fellow at MIT with David Botstein, she acquired expertise in yeast molecular genetics and subsequently demonstrated that homologous recombination could knock out genes and introduce new sequences.
 She then joined the faculty of Memorial Sloan Kettering Cancer Center, where her lab isolated the first yeast protein to have two distinct enzymatic activities associated with the extein and intein created by a protein self-splicing event.
 At Stanford University, she established a sequencing program for the Stem Cell Institute and played a central role in the development of novel whole-genome sequencing techniques, single-cell RNA-seq and genome sequencing, and the application of sequencing to liquid biopsy-based diagnostics.
-As director of the Genomics Platform at CZ Biohub, Neff manages sequencing services, continues work on single-molecule sequencing, and participates in the development of novel diagnostics.
+As director of the Genomics Platform at CZ Biohub, Neff manages sequencing operations, single-cell RNA-seq, genome sequencing, spatial transcriptomic, and participates in the development of novel diagnostics.

 JOHN PAK, PH.D.

 Pak received his Ph.D. at the University of Toronto, where he focused on elucidating the three-dimensional structures of glycoproteins, including that of the SARS Spike antigen in complex with a neutralizing antibody fragment.
 As a postdoctoral fellow in the lab of Robert Stroud at the University of California, San Francisco, Pak’s work centered on the biochemical and structural characterization of bacterial and mammalian membrane proteins.
 At BioMarin Pharmaceutical, he led efforts to utilize experimental and computational structural biology to catalyze preclinical research across diverse drug modalities, including biologics, small molecules, and AAV gene therapy.
-At CZ Biohub, Pak is building a protein sciences group with robust biochemistry and structural biology expertise that will work closely with the Infectious Disease Initiative and the broader Biohub community to aid in the discovery and characterization of novel host cell, pathogen, and immune molecules.
+At CZ Biohub, Pak has built a protein sciences group with robust biochemistry and structural biology expertise that works closely with the Biohub community to discover and characterize novel host cell, pathogen, and immune molecules.